avirahul007/AWS_WAFv2_Automation/README.md

 # Terraform AWS WAF

 This module is based on [AWS WAF Security Automations](https://aws.amazon.com/cn/solutions/aws-waf-security-automations/) written in cloudformation.
-It is not so good for deploying cloudformation will take more than 15 min, and we use terraform writing our infrastructure.

 ## How does this AWS WAF Automation Solution helps?